Breastfeeding and mental health: Autism spectrum disorder (ASD)

 Research suggests breastfeeding may protect children from developing autism spectrum disorder (ASD), a mental disorder characterised by impaired social and communicative skills.
 Infants who are not breastfed, are breastfed later or breastfed for a short duration have a higher risk of being diagnosed with ASD.
 The exact physiological mechanism of this link is unclear but this association may be due to the lack of colostrum intake from breast milk which contains essential antibodies, protein and immune cells that are necessary for typical socio-emotional development and health.

 However, scientists have emphasised the need to avoid assigning a causal role to breastfeeding in the development of ASD in infants.
 There is a possibility that children who are later diagnosed with ASD already possess behavioural traits which prevent regular breastfeeding activities.
 Children with ASD have reduced joint control, decreased social interaction or lack of cooperativeness; and this can lead to irregular breastfeeding patterns.
 The existence of research which do not show a relationship between breastfeeding and the development of ASD is also noted.
 For example, Husk and Keim (2015) conducted a large-scale survey with parents of 2 to 5 year old infants and found no significant correlation between ASD development and presence/absence of breastfeeding or length of breastfeeding duration.
 More studies are required to improve the understanding of breastfeeding and its link with ASD, and the underlying physiological mechanisms.

 Breastfeeding and mother-child bonding

 The mother and child's bond enhances during breastfeeding.

+Research indicates that babies breastfed for more than 3 or 4 months develop fewer behavioral and conduct disorders.

 Breastfeeding enhances the emotional and social bond between the mother and child, and this attachment is important for their mental health.
 This bond increases the mother's and child's abilities to control their emotions, reduce the stress response and encourages healthy social development in the child.
 Physical contact during breastfeeding increases levels of oxytocin in the mother and child, which improves the mother-child bond.
 Breastfed infants become more dependent on their mothers and develop a deep social and emotional connection.
 Likewise, breastfeeding facilitates mothers' emotional connection with their child and thus mothers generally display more warmth and sensitivity.

 Compared to non-breastfeeding mother-child pairs, in breastfeeding mother-child pairs: